The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 If your plan comes with prescription drug coverage, it may help pay for prescribed medications to treat a mental health condition.
 Check your plan’s formulary to find out what’s covered.

 Telehealth lets you connect with a licensed doctor or therapist by phone or video chat.
 So you can meet from the safety, comfort and privacy of your home.
 This type of virtual health care visit isn’t new.
-However, it has become a popular way for Aetna MA members to get mental health support during the pandemic.
-Since the start of the pandemic, almost half of all mental health visits have been done virtually, says Rose Mollitor, senior director of Aetna Medicare Product Innovation.
+However, it has become a popular way for Aetna MA members to get mental health support during and after the pandemic.
+Since the start of the pandemic, almost half of all mental health visits have been done virtually, says Rose Mollitor, executive director, Aetna Medicare Product.

 Sometimes, you just need support with your day-to-day life.
-Depending on your plan, you may have access to Aetna Resources for Living℠ (RFL).
+Depending on your plan, you may have access to Aetna Resources For LivingTM (RFL).
 The RFL team can help conduct personalized research on a wide range of topics for you and your loved ones.
 For example, they can:

 There’s evidence of a connection between staying active and improved mental health.
 Even exercising two or three times a week could help decrease stress and boost your mood.
-To help keep you moving, many Aetna MA plans include SilverSneakers®.
+To help keep you moving, many Aetna MA plans include SilverSneakers® fitness programs.

 This benefit gives you access to fitness classes at gyms around the country, and on-demand classes you can do in your living room.
 Plus, a companion app that lets you set and track health goals.
 Besides getting your blood pumping, these workouts are also an opportunity to connect with friends in or out of class.